openEOPlatform/documentation/authentication/index.md

 click the '*sign in*' menu item at the top, and pick the '*EduGAIN and social logins*' to log in.
 After a one time registration process you should have access to all Terrascope services using your institution or social media credentials.

-#### EODC registration

-You need to be white-listed to use EODC services.
-Please [contact EODC](https://openeo.cloud/contact/) for being white-listed.

 ## Working with openEO platform